glushenkovIG/GameNodeHackathon/README.md

 ### What we have done on the hackathon
-We have done a blockchain game named Head & Road.
+We have done a blockchain game named Head & Road and have found critical bug in SDK which didn't allow to sent transactions correctly.

 This is a PvP Fighter with a possibility of collecting unique items.
 Users fight in an arena using cars.
 You have to destroy the head of your opponent car’s driver to win.